RogueMaven/RogueMaven/README.md

 - 👀 I’m interested in end-to-end software solutions that are easy to use by non-techy people.
 - 🌱 I’m currently learning C++ CMake Terminal-User-Interfaces (TUI)
 - 💞️ I’m looking to collaborate on crypto currency projects, especially Monero, and Ethereum based DEX/DeFi applications.
-- 📫 How to reach me ...
+- 📫 Email: roguemaven@protonmail.com Reddit: u/RogueMaven

 <!---
 RogueMaven/RogueMaven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.